fnalways/terminus-docs/docs/manual/platform-architecture.md

 ### Messaging system

 The lightweight and high-performance [NATS.io](https://nats.io/) is used as the messaging system.
-NATS ensures low resource consumption while delivering reliable message queues for inter-application communication.
+NATS ensures low resource consumption while delivering reliable message queues.

 ### File system